7enderhead/antiweb/documentation/_sources/antiweb.txt

 There are two new flags in antiweb:

+* The ''-i'' flag:
+    * antiweb writes all processed files in sphinx' index.rst file (empty files are ignored)

 * The ''-r'' flag:
-    * antiweb will search for all compatible files to process them
+    * antiweb processes all comptible files in the given directory and its subdirectories

-* The ''-i'' flag:
-    * Sphinx' index.rst will be edited to contain all processed files (empty files will be ignored)

 ::